wesbos/React-For-Beginner-Starter-Files/readme.md

 Each numbered folder in `stepped-solutions` contains the files for the beginning of each correspondingly numbered video, should you need them.
 So, if you need any code, pull the appropriate file into your `catch-of-the-day` folder.

-You are welcome to submit Pull Requests but I'd like to keep the code as similar as possible to the course content.
+You are welcome to submit Pull Requests, but I'd like to keep the code as similar as possible to the course content.

 ### Code Use